Kilimani

 Kilimani is a mixed-use commercial and residential neighbourhood in the city of Nairobi.

 Location

 Kilimani is located approximately 5 km west of Nairobi's central business district, within Westlands Sub-county.
-It is north of Woodley; east of Kileleshwa, mainly separated by the Kirichwa River; the larger Kilimani area encompasses the Hurlingham, Caledonia, Upper Hill, and the Kilimani estates.
+It is north of Woodley; east of Kileleshwa, mainly separated by the Kirichwa River; the larger Kilimani sub-location encompasses the part of Upper Hill (contains Hurlingham and Caledonia estates), and the Kilimani estates.